ryan-c-lewis/arlington-scavenger-hunt/README.md

 * You have to be standing outside the car for each picture
 * Be back at the LaTours' by the time limit.
 10 points deducted for each minute you're late
 * Don't go inside any buildings
+* Adult driver can't help.
+They just drive where you tell them.

 ### SPORTS ###